Koushikj9823/Movie_Recommender/README.md

 # Movie_Recommender
-A Movie Recommendation system using Single value Decomposition
+A Movie Recommendation system using Singular value Decomposition